10 Costume Designer Tools For A Long Lasting Wardrobe

 Your shoes shouldn't frighten you.
 If your favorite heels or everyday boots leave you slipping across various surfaces or aren't safe in the rain, just stick these on the bottom of your soles and it will significantly increase their traction.
 I have really slick metal stairs in my loft and these have saved me a time or two!

 Your shoes also shouldn't hurt you!
 A foot halter adds extra padding to the ball of your foot, which is especially helpful for high heels (or sensitive feet).
-However this should be a short-term fix, in the end, I really do recommend buying actually comfortable shoes (which, Bead & Reel happens to sell quite a lot of!).
+However this should be a short-term fix.
+In the end, I really do recommend buying actually comfortable shoes (which, Bead & Reel happens to sell quite a lot of!).

 I really hate dry cleaning.
-Not only is it bad for our clothes, skin, and environment, but it's expensive and time consuming (my preferred dry cleaner lives 20 minutes away, so that's 40 minutes of driving for a few pieces of clean clothes!).
+Not only is it bad for our clothes, skin, and environment, but it's expensive and time consuming (my preferred dry cleaner is 20 minutes away, so that's 40 minutes of driving for a few pieces of clean clothes!).
 For many of my Hand Wash Only or Dry Clean Only items, I put them in a mesh wash bag through a gentle cycle, though of course I could never officially advise you to disregard the care instructions.
 I use a gentle, non-toxic detergent and now have to dry clean almost nothing.